harriott/misc/CP/QR/QR.md

 - `autocrlf = input`  warning: CRLF will be replaced by LF
 - `eol = lf`

-### GitHub CLI
-    gh repo list  # handy list of your repositories gh repo view  # in a repository, returns the README

 ### the index
     git checkout-index -f <somefile>  # overwrite from the index's copy git ls-files